AimenBaseer/coding-challenge/README.md

 ### Running on local

-To start the server, run the following
+To start the app, run the following

 `npm start`